Booting with USB Flash Drive (Generic Computers)

 - Boot Option Filter: "UEFI and Legacy" or "Legacy Only"

-Boot into BIOS/UEFI: Turning On/Restart the computer and immediately start tapping the BIOS Setup Key
+Boot into BIOS/UEFI: Turn on/restart the computer and immediately start tapping the BIOS Setup Key.
+Often the key is shown during the first splash screen (top/bottom).

 - ACER: F2, Del